chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Han traditions are mainly Mahayana, and there are also some esoteric methods.

-There are eight major sects of Chinese Buddhism: Lu Sect, Pure Land Sect, Consciousness-only Sect, San Lun Sect, Huayan Sect, Zen Sect, Tiantai Sect, and Tantric Sect.
+There are eight major schools of Chinese Buddhism: Lu school, Pure Land school, Consciousness-only school, San Lun school, Huayan school, Zen school, Tiantai school, and Tantric school.

 Tibetan tradition is a combination of explicit and secret.